farhains/EI-Submission/README.md

 console based to do list using python
 # To-Do List Manager with Python

-## This Python program is a To-Do List Manager that allows users to manage tasks with descriptions, due dates, and completion statuses.
+This Python program is a To-Do List Manager that allows users to manage tasks with descriptions, due dates, and completion statuses.
 It employs design patterns such as the Memento Pattern and Builder Pattern to create a robust and extensible task management system.

 ## Features

-- Add Task: Users can add tasks to the list, including optional attributes like due dates.
+- **Add Task**: Users can add tasks to the list, including optional attributes like due dates.

-- Mark Completed: Tasks can be marked as completed, changing their status from pending to completed.
+- **Mark Completed**: Tasks can be marked as completed, changing their status from pending to completed.

-- Delete Task: Users can delete tasks from the list.
+- **Delete Task**: Users can delete tasks from the list.

-- Undo and Redo: The program supports undo and redo functionality, allowing users to reverse or replay their actions.
+- **Undo and Redo**: The program supports undo and redo functionality, allowing users to reverse or replay their actions.

-- View Tasks: Users can view all tasks, completed tasks, and pending tasks separately.
+- **View Tasks**: Users can view all tasks, completed tasks, and pending tasks separately.

 ## Design Patterns